Leaders share How OKRs Create Focus, Alignment & Motivation

 How to create purpose and direction

-About six months ago we started implementing OKRs within the marketing team before rolling them out to the entire company of 100 people.
+About six months ago we started implementing OKRs within the marketing team at Appetiser before rolling them out to the entire company of 100 people.
 Prior to this, our prioritization was task-based with no clear direction.
 Objectives and key results gave everyone a destination to work towards, a newfound sense of purpose and really helped everyone better prioritize their work.

 We integrated OKRs with our task management systems so that we can track progress towards these OKR’s in real-time.
 From there, we started assigning Objective Leads and Key Result leads so that each team member can take ownership of specific company objectives.